anmolag2022/personal-finance-tracker/README.md

-# Personal Finance Tracker for Students
+# Productivity Tracker for user

-This is a simple web app that helps students track their daily expenses, categorize their spending, and set savings goals.
+This is a simple web app that helps user to track their daily activities,set goals,measure productivity.

 ## Features
-- Log daily expenses
+- Log daily task list
-- View categorized spending in pie chart
+- View productivity on user interface
-- Set and track savings goals
+- Set and track the performance

 ## How to Run
 1. Clone the repository.